Mediatek-Cloud/mcs-resources/content/en/api_references/get_connection.md

 ```

+The timestamp is in UNIX time format.
+If you do not want to send the timestamp, just put 0 in the timestamp field and the system will use the system time as the timestamp.

 After the TCP long connecion is built, the user can give command to the device via the MSC platform.

 The command Format:
 ```